-The MOE projection is based on a percentage of fuel and maintenance costs for the 25 non-grant funded troopers when conducting inspections which we estimate to be \$55,000.
-We budgeted \$10,000 (see above) of the \$55,000 costs so that we can charge the grant for reimbursement.
-The remaining \$45,000 is eligible MOE and does not include expenses charged directly to the grant or the State Share.
+The MOE projection is based on a percentage of fuel and maintenance costs for the 42 non-grant funded troopers when conducting inspections.
 The amount projected in the MOE column is based on last years MOE.

 Communication costs are necessary for the 8 personnel dedicated 100% to the grant to conduct program activities and fulfill program goals.
-There is an annual dedicated telephone, voice mail and data line expense for each of the funded personnel (\$3,840); 5 air cards for the funded Troopers (\$2,700); an annual \$500.00 cellular phone stipend paid to each Trooper per the State Collective Bargaining Agreement (\$2,500); and a T-1 data line at the 2 fixed inspection facilities (\$2,444).
+There is an annual dedicated telephone, cell phone and voice mail expense for each of the funded personnel; five air cards for the grant funded Troopers; and a T-1 data line at the two fixed inspection facilities.
 The air cards are a necessity to ensure roadside connectivity when conducting inspections.
-The average monthly cost for communications is \$957.00 totaling \$11,484.00.
+The average monthly cost for communications is \$431.25 totaling \$5,175.00.